X

 • Harvest young gourds to eat or leave on the vine to develop into a sponge.

-10 Vegetables that love hot weather: Malabar Spinach
+Vegetables to plant in hot climates: Malabar Spinach

 How to plant Malabar spinach: